Teagan O'Dell

-Teagan O'Dell (born 2006) is an American competitive swimmer.
-At the 2022 Junior Pan Pacific Swimming Championships, she placed fourth in the 200 meter individual medley, won the b-final of the 200 meter backstroke, and placed second in the b-final of the 100 meter backstroke.
+Teagan O'Dell (born November 28, 2006) is an American competitive swimmer.
+She is the 200 meter backstroke champion in 2023 World Junior Championships, who also won gold in the 4×100 m mixed medley and a silver medal in the 4×100 m freestyle.
+At the 2022 Junior Pan Pacific Swimming Championships, she placed fourth in the 200 meter individual medley, won the B-final of the 200 meter backstroke, and placed second in the B-final of the 100 meter backstroke.

 Background

-O'Dell attends Santa Margarita Catholic High School in Orange County, California for high school, where she competes as part of the school swim team.
+O'Dell attended Santa Margarita Catholic High School in Orange County, California for high school, where she competed as part of the school swim team.
 Her mother competed collegiately in swimming, her father was a quarterback for the football team at San Jose State University, and her three brothers are football players.

 Career

 2019–2021

 In 2019, at the Western Zone Age Group Swimming Championships in Oregon, O'Dell swam a personal best time of 2:18.69 in the 200 meter individual medley, which was the fastest time ever swum by a female American swimmer under 13 years of age, setting a new National Age Group record in the event for the girls 11–12 age group and breaking the former record set in 2008 by Missy Franklin.
-At the 2020 US Olympic Trials, held in Omaha, Nebraska in 2021 due to the COVID-19 pandemic, she was one of the youngest swimmers to compete at 14 years of age, Kayla Han was the youngest, and as one of the Wave I participants she tied for fourth-place in the b-final of the 100 meter backstroke and placed second in the b-final of the 200 meter backstroke with a 2:14.37.
+At the 2020 US Olympic Trials, held in Omaha, Nebraska in 2021 due to the COVID-19 pandemic, she was one of the youngest swimmers to compete at 14 years of age, and as one of the Wave I participants she tied for fourth-place in the B-final of the 100 meter backstroke and placed second in the B-final of the 200 meter backstroke with a 2:14.37.

 Two months later, as a 14-year-old competing at the 2021 Speedo Summer Championships in Irvine, California, O'Dell swam a personal best time of 2:12.53 in the 200 meter individual medley, becoming the fastest female American swimmer ever in the event under 15 years of age, and breaking the former National Age Group record for the girls 13–14 age group of 2:12.73 set in 2009 by Missy Franklin.
 Earlier in the competition, she won the 200 meter backstroke with a personal best time of 2:09.57.